nestproject/Nest/README.md

 ## Current Status

 The specification is currently a draft, there are a couple of planned changes in the issue tracker and we welcome anyone to contribute to help improve the specification before we release version 1.0.0.
+We provide a proposal system allowing you to propose changes via [NEPs](https://github.com/nestproject/neps).

 ## Rationale and Goals